 DAN TOBIN SMITH / SCIENCE PHOTO LIBRARY DAN TOBIN SMITH / SCIENCE PHOTO LIBRARY

 Ice Hotel.
-Visitor approaches the fur-covered door to the Ice Hotel, a hotel made entirely from snow and ice.
-It is the world's largest igloo, and lies within the Arctic Circle in Jukkasjarvi, Sweden.
+Entrance to the Ice Hotel, a hotel within the Arctic Circle in Jukkasjarvi, Sweden, made entirely from snow and ice.
+The hotel is the largest igloo in the world.
 It is built every winter by spraying 30,000 tonnes of snow onto moulds which are removed once the snow has compacted.
 The hotel sleeps over 100 guests on ice beds covered in animal pelts.
 Visitors remain warm in their sleeping bags despite temperatures that drop to -9 degrees Celsius.
-Guests can visit the ice exhibition hall, sauna, ice cinema or ice chapel, as well as drink from ice glasses in the ice bar.
+Guests can visit the ice exhibition hall, sauna, ice cinema or ice chapel, as well as drink from glasses made from ice in the ice bar.
 The hotel melts every May.

 Model release not required.
 Property release not required.